Can you have someone towed if they park in your parking spot? The short answer in Australia is… it depends.

 This may seem discouraging news to one who’s had their parking spot invaded, especially if it is a regular occurrence.
 In fact, this is among the many reasons we got into the parking bollards industry in the first place!
 But there are steps you can take to mitigate the chance illegal parking occurs as well as deal with the situation after the fact.
 We’ve outlined a few of these suggestions for you below.

 Car park bollards or other barriers such as chain ropes serve as a physical preventive measure to illicit parking.
 There are different kinds of parking bollards and parking locks to suit your budget, ranging from automatic parking barriers to plain old-school manual parking posts.
-They’re usually quite straightforward to install – especially if they’re battery-powered like those we have at That’s My Spot.
+They’re usually quite straightforward to install – especially if they’re battery-powered like the ones we stock.

 This will require a ticketing or other access system, and is not viable for every building due to the hefty expense both purchasing and maintaining one incurs.
 It requires a lot of hard-wired engineering, and some buildings just don’t have the ability to do this.
 Also while it secures a larger area, it doesn’t work to secure individual parking bays.